-Winscombe Youth Theatre, was founded 29 years ago by Theresa Hemming with a small group of students.
+Winscombe Youth Theatre was founded over 30 years ago by Theresa Hemming with a small group of students.
 The group started at Winscombe Community Centre and staged their first productions at the local primary school.

 WYT is affiliated to NODA.
 (National Operatic and Dramatic Assoc) Classes are held on Saturdays at Churchill Academy and students are taught all 3 disciplines of drama, singing and dance by a small team of qualified dedicated specialist teachers.
 The aim is to build confidence and self- esteem within a fun environment.
 Students learn to express themselves and develop their full potential.
 They are introduced to the various techniques of acting and learn to project their voices and communicate effectively.
 They work in small groups, pairs and individually in role plays, improvisations and various dramatic situations.

 Private Tuition for LAMDA Exams and Arts Festivals